-Additional financial information is provided in Swiss Water's comparative financial statements and Management's Discussion and Analysis for its most recently completed fiscal year ended December 31, 2023, which are available on SEDAR+ at www.sedarplus.com.
-Also, additional information, including directors' and officers' remuneration and indebtedness, principal holders of Swiss Water's securities, securities authorized for issuance under equity compensation plans, and the Notice of Change of Auditor, together with letters from the former auditor and the successor auditor is contained in Swiss Water's information circular issued in advance of our last annual shareholder meeting, in May 2023.
+Additional financial information is provided in Swiss Water's comparative financial statements and Management's Discussion and Analysis for its most recently completed fiscal year ended December 31, 2024, which are available on SEDAR+ at www.sedarplus.com.
+Also, additional information, including directors' and officers' remuneration and indebtedness, principal holders of Swiss Water's securities, securities authorized for issuance under equity compensation plans is contained in Swiss Water's information circular issued in advance of Swiss Water's last annual shareholder meeting, in May 2024.